 Always keep flowers out of direct sunlight

 "Don't put them on your windowsill," warns Morgan.
 "Put them somewhere where there is obviously light so that you can enjoy them, but don't put them in direct sunlight".
 Why?
 Because it causes the flowers to dry out much faster.

 Keep your blooms away from fruit

-When it comes to the placing of your flowers, also avoid putting them next to the fruit bowl.
+When it comes to the placement of your flowers, avoid putting them next to the fruit bowl.
 According to Morgan, "when fruit decays, it produces a chemical called ethylene gas which has a detrimental effect on flowers."

 Don't listen to old wives' tales